Ashford University Catalog

 Students are responsible for reviewing their transfer credit evaluation as well as their scheduled courses with their Academic Advisor and informing them of any courses that they feel are duplicative or equivalent in content to previously completed coursework.
 Students may submit official transcripts to Ashford University for review of transfer credits at any time.

-· Submission of an official transcript from the regionally accredited or approved nationally accredited institution that awarded the baccalaureate or post-graduate degree indicating a minimum GPA of 2.0 with a degree conferral date prior to the start of the first course at Ashford University.
+- Submission of an official transcript from the regionally accredited or approved nationally accredited institution that awarded the baccalaureate or graduate level degree indicating a minimum GPA of 2.0 with a degree conferral date prior to the start of the first course at Ashford University.

 Appeal of Dismissal Following Academic Watch

-· compelling evidence that they have the ability to succeed in an academic program due to changed circumstances, experience, and/or successful completion of graduate-level credits during the period of absence; and
+- Compelling evidence that the student has the ability to succeed in an academic program due to changed circumstances, experience, and/or successful completion of graduate-level credits during the period of absence; and

 Note: See the Satisfactory Academic Progress Requirements in this section to review all related Satisfactory Academic Progress guidelines.